dagger/dagger/docs/current/guides/757394-use-service-containers.md

 </TabItem>
 </Tabs>

-### Container services to the host
+### Bind container services to the host
-Starting with Dagger v0.8.8, you can client containers to the host.
+Starting with Dagger v0.8.8, you can bind client containers to the host.

-This type of container networking is useful when you need a client container to be able to access services running on the host.
+This type of container networking is useful when you need a client container to access services running on the host.

 Call `Host.service([]PortForward)` to create a service that proxies traffic through the host to the configured ports.
 You then set the service binding on the client container to the host.